 General.
-In the first half of fiscal 2016, cash and cash equivalents decreased by \$25.9 million.
-We completed the period with cash and cash equivalents of \$12.2 million and working capital (defined as current assets less current liabilities) of \$56.5 million.
-The principal drivers of the reduction in cash were the payment of a significant portion of our fiscal 2015 performance bonuses during the first half of fiscal 2016, the repurchase and retirement of 672,795 shares of our common stock during the second quarter of fiscal 2016, and increased capital expenditures related principally to outfitting our new office space in Washington, DC and New York for occupancy in the first quarter of fiscal 2016, and London for occupancy in third quarter of fiscal 2016.
-During the first half of fiscal 2016, cash and cash equivalents for GNU increased by \$1.0 million, to \$1.2 million at July 2, 2016, from \$0.2 million at January 2, 2016.
-This increase was due to the receipt of \$1.1 million from its sale of business assets in April 2016, partially offset by operating expenses and transaction costs incurred during the first half of fiscal 2016.
+In the fiscal year-to-date period ended October 1, 2016, cash and cash equivalents decreased by \$13.0 million.
+We completed the period with cash and cash equivalents of \$25.2 million and working capital (defined as current assets less current liabilities) of \$62.8 million.
+The principal drivers of the reduction in cash were the payment of a significant portion of our fiscal 2015 performance bonuses during the first half of fiscal 2016, the repurchase and retirement of 783,703 shares of our common stock during the second and third quarters of fiscal 2016, and increased capital expenditures related principally to outfitting our new office space in Washington, DC and New York for occupancy in the first quarter of fiscal 2016, and in London for occupancy in the third quarter of fiscal 2016.
+During the fiscal year-to-date period ended October 1, 2016, cash and cash equivalents for GNU increased by \$0.9 million, to \$1.1 million at October 1, 2016, from \$0.2 million at January 2, 2016.
+This increase was due to the receipt of \$1.1 million from its sale of business assets in April 2016, partially offset by operating expenses and transaction costs incurred during the fiscal year-to-date period ended October 1, 2016.

-Of the total cash and cash equivalents of \$12.2 million at July 2, 2016, \$4.1 million was held within the U.S. We have sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.
+Of the total cash and cash equivalents of \$25.2 million at October 1, 2016, \$10.4 million was held within the U.S. We have sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.

-As of July 2, 2016, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
+As of October 1, 2016, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
 The financial institution has a short-term credit rating of A-2 by Standard & Poor's ratings services.
 We have not experienced any losses related to such accounts.
 We do not believe that there is significant risk of non-performance by the financial institution, and our cash on deposit at this financial institution is fully liquid.
 We continually monitor the credit ratings of such institution.
 A change in the credit worthiness of this financial institution could materially affect our liquidity and working capital.